 Designing, remodeling and building a new bathroom is something that can be exciting and fun.
 There are some issues you need to plan for before you first start laying tile, though.
 We hope this guide will alert you to these problems as well as provide you with inspiration and ideas for your next remodel.

-Master bathrooms will have all of the bathroom fixtures: toilet, sink tub and shower.
-These are usually private set bathrooms that are adjacent to the master bedroom or centrally located between the bedrooms in the home.
+Primary bathrooms will have all of the bathroom fixtures: toilet, sink tub and shower.
+These are usually private set bathrooms that are adjacent to the primary bedroom or centrally located between the bedrooms in the home.

-Because of the size and the features installed, a master bathroom will cost you more to remodel or build than a powder room.
-You should always plan carefully for each element in the master bathroom and look for alternatives when shopping for a particular piece.
+Because of the size and the features installed, a primary bathroom will cost you more to remodel or build than a powder room.
+You should always plan carefully for each element in the primary bathroom and look for alternatives when shopping for a particular piece.